ikus060/minarca/doc/configuration.md

 ## Configure repositories clean-up job

-Using the web interface, users may configure a retention period on individual repository to keep only a fixed number of days in backup.
+Using the web interface, users may configure a retention period on an individual repository to keep only a fixed number of days in backup.
 This is useful to control the growth of a repository disk usage.

 To support this feature, Minarca schedule a job to clean-up the repositories in backup.
-This job is ran once a day.
+This job runs once a day.
 You may change the default time when this schedule job is running by defining another value for option `remove-older-time`.

 | Parameter | Description | Example |
 | --- | --- | --- |